bxdoan/bxdoan/README.md

 <div align="center">

-> Every journey begins with a single step.
-We just have to have patience.
+> A place where someone still thinks about you is a place you can call home.

-> — Milly Thompson —
+> — Jiraiya —

 </div>